AI4Finance-Foundation/.github/profile/README.md

 Dear open-source developpers,

+Thank you for your support!

-If you expect a community to help maintain your open-source projects in the intersection of AI/ML, data science, and finance.
+If you expect a community to help maintain your open-source projects (under MIT Education License) in the intersection of AI/ML, data science, and finance.
 We welcome your donation.

 We are an [open finance community](https://openfin.engineering.columbia.edu/), running by an alliance among Columbia University, New York University, Princeton University, Purdue University, Northwesten University,...(the list is growing).